sambbhavgarg/PracticeJava/AntColonyOptimization/README.md

-ants use pheromones to find the shortest path between home and food source pheromones evaporate quickly ants prefer to use shorter paths with denser pheromone Let’s show a simple example of ACO used in the Traveling Salesman Problem.
-In the following case, we need to find the shortest path between all nodes in the graph:
+ants use pheromones to find the shortest path between home and food source pheromones evaporate quickly ants prefer to use shorter paths with denser pheromone

-Parameter c indicates the original number of trails, at the start of the simulation.
-Furthermore, alpha controls the pheromone importance, while beta controls the distance priority.
-In general, the beta parameter should be greater than alpha for the best results.
+c: original number of trails, at the start of the simulation
+alpha: controls the pheromone importance
+beta: controls the distance priority; beta>alpha for better results

-Next, the evaporation variable shows the percent how much the pheromone is evaporating in every iteration, whereas Q provides information about the total amount of pheromone left on the trail by each Ant, and antFactor tells us how many ants we’ll use per city.
+evaporation: percent how much the pheromone is evaporating in every iteration
+Q: information about the total amount of pheromone left on the trail by each Ant

-Finally, we need to have a little bit of randomness in our simulations, and this is covered by randomFactor.
+antFactor: no. of ants used per city
+randomFactor:

+##Ant.java

+visitCity(int currentIndex, int city): ability to visit a specific city visited(int i): remember visited cities trailLength(double graph[][]): keep track of the trail length